perjo927/react-webpack5-starter/README.md

 # React Webpack 5 Starter

 Gives you a minimal setup to get started with React and Webpack 5.
-Also comes with linting, formatting and a test setup.
+Also comes with linting, formatting and a test setup, plus a Github Action for continuous integration.

 ## Pre-requisites